 - Emotional state

 - Age, Gender, Race, etc.

-It will also change on who they’re talking to.
+Wor choice will also depend on who your character is talking to.

 Take the example from Good Will Hunting above.
 When the snobby grad student realizes he’s not dealing with your average high school dropout, his diction changes from “I must outsmart them” to a more colloquial “Nah, man, we’re cool.”